talmolab/sleap/docs/guides/cli.md

 positional arguments:
   data_path             Path to data to predict on.
 This can be one of the following: A .slp file containing labeled data; A folder containing multiple
-                        video files in supported formats; An individual video file in a supported format; A CSV file with a column of file paths to video files in supported formats.
-If more than one columns contains file paths, the first will be used for data path and the next column will be tested as the output path; A text file with a path to a video file on each line
+                        video files in supported formats; An individual video file in a supported format; A CSV file with a column of video file paths.
+                        If more than one column is provided in the CSV file, the first will be used for the input data paths and the next column will be used as the output paths; A text file with a path to a video file on each line

 optional arguments:
   -h, --help            show this help message and exit